 When organizations pushed their IT workloads to the cloud, many made their networking, wiring, and server closets redundant.

-Well, with the rise of micro data centres, those organizations will need them again, and they will also need someone to manage their power and cooling solutions protecting these edge assets.
+Well, with the rise of micro data centers, those organizations will need them again, and they will also need someone to manage their power and cooling solutions protecting these edge assets.

 “Who better to handle this function than solution providers already experienced in implementing and maintaining these solutions for their customers?”
 Craparotta adds.

 “If you have a managed services practice, you can turn power and cooling into another RMM (remote monitoring and management) service,” explains Craparotta .